lkhatib/Optuna/README.md

-# 🧬 Age Prediction from Clinical & Microbiome Data
+# Age Prediction from Clinical & Microbiome Data
 ### Hyperparameter Tuning with Optuna + Keras (MLP Regression)

-This repository provides a clean, reproducible example of using **Optuna** to tune a **Keras MLP regression model** for predicting **age** from clinical, microbiome, or other biological datasets.
+This repository provides a reproducible example of using **Optuna** to tune a **Keras MLP regression model** for predicting **age** from clinical, microbiome, or other biological datasets.

 ---

-## 📁 Repository Structure
+## Repository Structure

 ```
 Optuna/